fsctl/tless/README.md

 ## Installation & Usage

+### Prerequisites

 1. Set up a bucket on an S3-compatible blob store and get read-write access credentials for it.

+The simplest path is to use an AWS account that has access to S3.
+Just create a bucket and a Access Key Id + Secret Access Key pair that can read/write the bucket.

-For testing, I recommend running [Minio](https://docs.min.io/docs/minio-quickstart-guide.html) on your local machine.
+For testing on your LAN, I recommend running [Minio](https://docs.min.io/docs/minio-quickstart-guide.html) on your local machine.
+Make sure to enable TLS.
+You can use a self-signed certificate, but the Minio documentation for how to make this work is sparse, so see my [instructions here](MINIO-TLS.md).

 Whatever blobstore you use, make note of these pieces of information: